 - Cons: Just as trading with leverage makes you more money if EasyJet rises, it also swells the size of your loss if the stock goes down. if you leave a leveraged CFD position open for more than a day, you’ll have to pay overnight fees.
 As a CFD trader you lose the voting rights and potential dividends that can come with owning shares in certain companies.

 The more you know, the easier it is to make money on EasyJet’s stock.
-Read our guides and courses to upgrade your knowledge.
+Read our guide to CFDs and other stock trading courses to upgrade your knowledge.
 If you’re ready to start buying, click on the links above.

 How to buy, sell and trade EasyJet shares for beginners